textlint/textlint/README.md

 ### Supported file formats

-textlint support Markdown and plain text by default.
+textlint supports Markdown and plain text by default.

 Install **Processor Plugin** and add new file format support.

-For example, If you want to lint HTML, use [textlint-plugin-html](https://github.com/textlint/textlint-plugin-html "textlint-plugin-html") as plugin.
+For example, if you want to lint HTML, use [textlint-plugin-html](https://github.com/textlint/textlint-plugin-html "textlint-plugin-html") as a plugin.

     npm install textlint-plugin-html